LaRaye/campaign-finance-app/README.md

-# RailsCampaignFiananceApp
+# Rails/JavascriptCampaignFiananceApp

 ## Welcome to DollarsforChange!

-A rails web application that allows users to catalog campaign donations to current political candidates by contributors.
+A rails web application with javascript that allows users to catalog campaign donations to current political candidates by contributors.

 ## Installation and Usage